lshermanizer/programming/excel/lookup_functions.md

 ```
 It acts like a LOOKUP functon, but it can find values in any column or row in a 2D array.

 ## choose

-`choose` can choose from a pre-defined list.
+`choose` can select an item from a pre-defined list.
 The list can be a mixed data type including numbers, cell references, defined names, formulas, texts, etc.

 ```
 =choose(1,'A','B','C')